ubuntu-ir/traktor/README.md

 # traktor
-Traktor will autamically install TOR, polipo, dnscrypt-proxy and tor browser launcher in a Debian based distro like Ubuntu and configures them as well.
+Traktor will autamically install Tor, polipo, dnscrypt-proxy and Tor Browser Launcher in a Debian based distro like Ubuntu and configures them as well.

 To do this, just run 'traktor.sh' file in a supported shell like bash and watch for prompts it asks you.